openfaas/workshop/lab2.md

 $ faas-cli list
 ```

-You should see the *markdown* function as `func_markdown` and the *figlet* function listed too along with how many times you've invoked them.
+You should see the *markdown* function as `markdown` and the *figlet* function listed too along with how many times you've invoked them.

 Now try the verbose flag